-Dick Weber is the 2011-2012 President-Elect of the Society of Financial Service Professionals - serving its cross-disciplinary membership of 14,000 insurance, financial planning, legal, accounting, trust, and investment professionals who commit to ethical practices, professional education, and collaboration.
-SFSP has more than 170 local chapters throughout the U.S. and its quarterly video teleconferences, annual meetings, and award-winning Journal of Financial Services Professionals is held in high esteem by the planning community.
-SFSP also sponsors the annual American Business Ethics Award - which through local nomination and a thorough judging process - is awarded to a large, medium, and small business each year for outstanding ethical business practices.
+Dick Weber was the 2012-2013 President of the Society of Financial Service Professionals (FSP) - serving its cross-disciplinary membership of 14,000 insurance, financial planning, legal, accounting, trust, and investment professionals who commit to ethical practices, professional education, and collaboration.
+FSP has more than 170 local chapters throughout the U.S. and its quarterly video teleconferences, annual meetings, and award-winning Journal of Financial Services Professionals is held in high esteem by the planning community.
+FSP also sponsors the annual American Business Ethics Award - which through local nomination and a thorough judging process - is awarded to a large, medium, and small business each year for outstanding ethical business practices.

 Among his various teaching activities, Dick served for 11 years as an Instructor of Insurance at the University of California at Berkeley's Program in Personal Financial Planning and from 1993 through 1998 served as Adjunct Professor of Ethics at the American College in Bryn Mawr, Pa.

 Dick Weber was the Society of Financial Service Professional's Kenneth Black, Jr. Leadership Award recipient for 2008 in recognition of his "... exemplary leadership qualities and significant contributions to the fulfillment of the Society's core values of ethic, education, and relationships."
-In 2009, Dick was elected to the NAEPC Estate Planning Hall of Fame and selected to receive the Distinguished Accredited Estate Planner award and designation for "... significant and outstanding lifetime achievements and contributions to the practice and profession of estate planning."
+In 2009, Dick was elected to the National Association of Estate Planners & Councils Hall of Fame and selected to receive the Distinguished Accredited Estate Planner award and designation for "... significant and outstanding lifetime achievements and contributions to the practice and profession of estate planning."

 Dick holds an M.B.A. from the University of California at Berkeley with a specialty in Insurance and Finance.
 He was designated a Chartered Life Underwriter in 1974 by the American College.